nbursa/science-data-service/README.md

 # Science Data Service - A Science News Aggregator

+⚠️ Work in progress.

 A content aggregation and social engagement platform focused on science articles.

 ## Features